-In this section, we introduce a novel paradigm that integrates the extraction of aspect-opinion pairs into a process reminiscent of constructing a parsing-directed graph.
-This model progressively constructs and annotates aspect-oriented relations using input sequences enriched with contextual features.
-Unlike the classic approach, which employs three sets to record action histories, we utilize five sets, including stack, buffer, aspect, and pair, to show how aspect and opinion are extracted sitimulately.
+In this section, we introduce a novel paradigm that treats the extraction of aspect-opinion pairs as a parsing-directed graph construction process.
+This paradigm comprises two major procedures: aspect-opinion pair extraction and tagging.
+We refer to the pair-extraction model as \emph{Trans-AOPE} and the model that incorporates tagging as \emph{Trans-ASTE}.
+Trans-AOPE progressively constructs and annotates aspect-oriented relations using input sequences enriched with contextual features.
+Unlike classic approaches, which employ three sets to record action histories, our paradigm utilizes five sets (including a stack, buffer, aspect set, and pair set) to demonstrate how aspects and opinions are extracted together.